monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 **Priority:** LOW
 The system may provide an optional full-screen mode hiding all controls except core tuning display (note, meter, cent value) for distraction-free tuning focus.

-**FR-082: Visual Feedback for Interactions**
+**FR-082: Visual Feedback for Interactions** **Priority:** MEDIUM
-**Priority:** MEDIUM
-The system should provide immediate visual feedback for all touch interactions:
+The system should provide minimal, informational visual feedback for all touch interactions:
-- Button press: Highlight or scale animation
+- **Button press:** Subtle opacity change or color shift (no ripple/splash effects or scale animation)
-- Toggle state change: Color or position transition
+- **Toggle state change:** Immediate color or opacity transition indicating new state
-- Note selection: Selection highlight animation
+- **Note selection:** Subtle selection highlight (opacity/border change, not animation)
-- All feedback completing within 100 ms of touch event
+- **All feedback completing within 100 ms** of touch event
+- **Design principle:** Feedback shall be informational and restrained, never expressive or playful
+- **No decorative animation:** No bounce effects, scale transforms, or attention-seeking motion
+- **Tactile affordance:** Touch targets should feel like instrument switches with clear, direct responses

 ---